Tempurturtul/udacity-fend-projects/README.md

 ## Project Notes

 Source code may be found in the `src` directory.
+Distribution files are created automatically in a `dist` directory by the `gulp build` task.
+See `gulpfile.js` for details regarding gulp tasks.

-I heavily automate optimization with [Gulp](http://gulpjs.com/).
-See `gulpfile.js` for details.
+Distribution files may also be viewed on the [gh-pages](https://github.com/Tempurturtul/fend-optimization/tree/gh-pages) branch, or by inspecting the [live site](http://tempurturtul.github.io/fend-optimization/).

 ## Optimization Process